axelpale/yamdog/API.md

   - name
     - string, module name
   - path
-    - string, absolute file path to the module
+    - string, absolute directory or file path to the module

 Return
 - an array of doc block objects